evanricafort/lazymap/README.md

 A single command-line tool equipped with NMAP scripts for network penetration testing that will scan and detect security issues on common ports.

+# Additional Information

+Added _crackmapexec_ to scan and detect SMBv1 since most of the time when doing internal netpen, there are targets that are running SMB version 1.

 List of Ports
 - Port 139 and 445 (SMB)
 - Port 443, 1443, 389, 3389 (SSL Cipher)